Skip to main content

 Amplifies: 3701.5010

-(B) All hospitals, freestanding birthing centers, and newborn care nurseries that are required by this chapter to conduct critical congenital heart disease screening shall:
+All hospitals, freestanding birthing centers, and newborn care nurseries will:

-(1) Designate a CCHD newborn screening coordinator responsible for the coordination, implementation and follow-up procedures for the facility's CCHD screening; and
+(A) Designate a CCHD newborn screening coordinator responsible for the coordination, implementation, and follow-up procedures for the facility's CCHD screening program;

-(4) Conduct the critical congenital heart disease screening in accordance with specifications in rule 3701-54-03 of the Administrative Code.
+(D) Conduct the critical congenital heart disease screening in accordance with rule 3701-54-03 of the Administrative Code;

-(5) Communicate the results of the critical congenital heart disease screening to the newborn's or infant's parent, guardian, or custodian, and attending physician.
+(E) Communicate the results of the critical congenital heart disease screening to the newborn or infant's parent, guardian, or custodian;

-(6) Report the results of the newborn's or infant's critical congenital heart disease screening to the Ohio department of health through the vital statistics electronic birth certificate system or an alternative electronic system approved by the director.
+(G) Report the results of the newborn or infant's critical congenital heart disease screening or the reason not screened to the Ohio department of health in accordance with rule 3701-54-04 of the Administrative Code;

-(7) Refer newborns or infants that receive abnormal screening results to providers for appropriate pediatric follow-up services.
+(H) Refer newborns or infants that receive abnormal screening results to providers for appropriate pediatric follow-up services;

 Supplemental Information